CircuitFlyer/Climb_and_Dive/docs/Software.md

 Congratulations, you have successfully installed CircuitPython.

 ### Installing the Program Code and Library Files: ###

+With the timer connected to your computer and the `CIRCUITPY` drive available:

 **Step 4** - Drag the complete lib folder that you downloaded and drop it onto the `CIRCUITPY` drive.
 Your computer may ask if you want to replace the folder on the drive.
 Click **Replace**, don't keep the old one.

-Next, drag and drop the code.py file onto the `CIRCUITPY` drive.
-Again, **replace** any existing versions.
+**Step 5** - Next, drag and drop the code.py file onto the `CIRCUITPY` drive.
+Again, your computer may ask if you want to replace the file on the drive.
+Click **Replace**, don't keep the old one.

 ![](assets/images/Code-circuitpy.png)

 Congratulations, you should now have a Climb_and_Drive timer.
 The LED on the Xiao should illuminate green to indicate that it's currently in Standby mode.

 ### Updating the Software: ###

-If there are future updates to the program code, repeat **Step 4** to overwrite and replace the old code.py with the newest version.
-If there is a major update, perhaps because a newer version of CircuitPython is released, then repeat **Steps 1 through 4** to replace all of the files and libraries.
+If there are future updates to the program code, you will only need to complete **Step 5** to overwrite and replace just the (1) file called code.py.
+Replace it with the latest version of the same file.
+If there is a major update, perhaps because a newer version of CircuitPython is released, then you will need to repeat all of **Steps 1 through 5** to update CircuitPython and replace all of the files and libraries.